Apostolos1975/PublicProjects/LLM_design_template/README.md

 ## Usage

 ### Basic Setup
-1. Open `index.html` in a web browser
+1. Open `index.html` in a web browser (or use a local web server for best results)
 2. The app will be centered on the page with a maximum width of 80% viewport
+3. Click the cogwheel icon in the upper right to configure settings

 ### Storing Data Securely